Christian Ray Flores: Career in the United States

-After moving to the US in 2004, Christian worked for the international charity HOPE Worldwide, serving as a country director for Latin America, focusing on health care and education for the poorest of the poor in nine different countries.
-He also developed and directed the award winning Positive Choice education program, implemented around the US and internationally in Mexico, Jamaica, Indonesia.
+After moving to the US in 2004, Christian worked for the international charity HOPE Worldwide, serving as a country director for Latin America, focusing on health care and education in nine countries.
+He also developed and directed the Positive Choice education program, implemented around the US and internationally in Mexico, Jamaica, Indonesia.

 Christian co-founded a production company, Hollywood World, in Los Angeles with his wife, Deb de Flores.
-Hollywood World provided international artists the ability to work with top Hollywood producers and directors.
-Among other projects, Christian lends his voice to English and Spanish versions of Masha and the Bear, one of the biggest animated TV series in the world, with over a billion views on YouTube.
+Hollywood World allowed international artists to work with top Hollywood producers and directors.
+Among other projects, Christian did voice acting for the English and Spanish versions of Masha and the Bear, a popular animated TV series.

-After moving to Austin, Texas, Christian and Deb co-founded (with Brandon Knicely) Third Drive, raising millions of dollars for startups and creating award winning digital media projects for emerging businesses and non-profit organizations.
+After moving to Austin, Texas, Christian and Deb co-founded (with Brandon Knicely) Third Drive, raising millions of dollars for startups and creating digital media projects for emerging businesses, public personalities and non-profit organizations.